OWASP/url-classifier/README.md

   void f() {
     // At runtime, we build a URL value.
     URLValue url = URLValue.from("http://example.com/");

     Classification c = CLASSIFIER.apply(
         url
         // If we want an explanation of why classification failed
         // we can connect diagnostics to our logs.
         Diagnostic.Receiver.NULL);

-    // We can switch on the result switch (c) {
+    // We can switch on the result. switch (c) {
       case MATCH:
         // ...